 Originally the Home Office concession required a full right to work check to be carried out within eight weeks of employees returning to the office, but the latest guidance has changed this.
 Instead, no retrospective checks are required for employees who started during this period, provided a remote check was carried out when they began work.

-Employers will need to make sure that any checks carried out during the concession period were carried out correctly and that copy documents confirm the date and method of verification, as we all as who carried out the check.
+Employers will need to make sure that any checks carried out during the concession period were carried out correctly and that copy documents confirm the date and method of verification, as well as who carried out the check.

 As always, only carrying out a right to work check process that complies with the Home Office guidance will protect a business from penalties if they are found to have employed someone illegally.
 If you have any questions about the new processes, or how to carry out a right to work check that provides maximum protection, please get in touch.